-The Statutory Instrument is being published via the Legislation website at: http://www.legislation.gov.uk.
-The on-line rules/web site will also be updated accordingly.
+The Statutory Instrument is being published via the Legislation website (external link, opens in a new tab).
+The on-line rules/website will also be updated accordingly.

 Civil Procedure (Amendment) Rules 2021 enter into force 06 April 2021.